 Caroline Lucas (Brighton Pavilion)

 Caroline was elected as the UK’s first Green MP in 2010.
 She is Member of Parliament for Brighton Pavilion, situated on the south coast and stretching inland to the South Downs.
 Caroline is passionate about the importance of securing a healthy natural environment and has sat on the Environmental Audit Committee since her election in 2010.
 Caroline is championing the county flower of Sussex, the round-headed rampion.
 Caroline is an officer of the All-Party Parliamentary Groups (APPG), including Chairing the Climate Change APPG, Vice-Chairing the Ocean Conservation APPG, and an officer for the Agroecology for Sustainable Food and Farming, Vice Chair of the APPG on a Better Brexit for Young People and is chair of the All-Party Parliamentary Group for Climate Change.

 “I am very pleased to be the species champion for round-headed rampion.
 This bright blue flower is also known as the ‘Pride of Sussex’ and can be found in great numbers at Castle Hill National Nature Reserve on the edge of Brighton.
 However, although it is more common on the South Downs than anywhere else in the UK, it is now only found at a few places in southern England because so much of the chalk grassland where it likes to grow has been lost to farming.”View Species

 Scott Mann MP (North Cornwall)

 Scott is a Conservative Party politician in the UK.
 He is the Member of Parliament for North Cornwall, on the Atlantic coast, and is championing the sea bass.
 The constituency contains popular holiday resorts, and tourism, fishing and farming are the main industries.
 In Parliament, Scott is currently an Assistant Whip, and he has previously sat on the Environmental Audit Committee and spoken up for recreational sea anglers in Parliament.View Species

 Rachael Maskell MP (York Central)

 Rachael is a Labour Party politician in the UK.
 She is the Member of Parliament for the urban constituency of York Central and is championing the tansy beetle.
 The constituency takes in most of the heart of the historic northern city.
-Rachael was formerly Shadow Secretary of State for the Environment, Food and Rural Affairs and is now shadow Minister for Rail in the Department of Transport and is an officer of the All-Party Parliamentary Group for Climate Change.
+Rachael was formerly Shadow Secretary of State for the Environment, Food and Rural Affairs and is now shadow Minister for the third sector.